rangle/augury/README.md

 ## Supported version

 Augury works with application built starting with Angular 2+.
+Augury currently does not have support for Angular Ivy as of `Augury v1.23.0`.

 ---